VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Approach

-For each bbox $\bm{b}_i \in \mathcal{B}$, if it has a high overlap (\ie, IoU$>$0.5) with any foreground bbox, its ground-truth relatedness score $r^*$ is set to 1, otherwise $r^*=0$.
+\textbf{1) Binary XE Loss.} For each bbox $\bm{b}_i \in \mathcal{B}$, if it has a high overlap (\ie, IoU$>$0.5) with any foreground bbox, its ground-truth relatedness score $r^*$ is set to 1, otherwise $r^*=0$.
 Then the relatedness score prediction becomes a binary classification problem.
-We can use the binary cross-entropy (XE) loss as the training objective:
+We can use the binary cross-entropy (XE) loss as the classification objective: